Welcome to Yew class.

 Our staff have plenty of experience to help your child come happily to school.
 Some children find it difficult to settle into Nursery at the beginning of the day, particularly when they are new.
 This is perfectly normal so try not to worry about this.
 Initially parents/carers of Nursery children are welcome to come in and help children hang up their coats and book bags.
 As children grow in confidence they will be encouraged to become more independent.

 Children usually settle very quickly when their parent has left.
 We will let you know if your child does not settle and you can always ring up the office to check.
-Helpful tips to make it easier for you and your child:

 What Should my Child Wear?

-Pupils in Busy Bees wear a school uniform similar to the rest of the school.
+Pupils in Nursery wear a school uniform similar to the rest of the school.
 They wear a white polo shirt and a navy school jumper or cardigan with grey school trousers, shorts or skirts.
 In the summer months children can wear blue summer dresses.
 Pupils are required to wear black school shoes, not trainers.

 Uniform displaying the school logo can be purchased from our uniform supplier and trousers, skirts and shorts are sold widely.
 More information about our uniform can be found here.